• Skip to primary navigation

 Pinhead oats

-If possible, I'd highly recommend using pinhead oats (also known as steel-cut oats) to get the right consistency here.
-These are coarse and give the final dish its trademark texture, just like in my recipes for vegan haggis and vegan cranachan.
+If possible, I'd highly recommend using pinhead oats (affiliate link) a.k.a. steel-cut oats to get the right consistency here.
+These are coarse and give the final dish its trademark texture, just like in my recipes for vegan haggis, vegan cranachan, and vegan skirlie.

 Regular flat or rolled oats – the ones you'd usually use to make porridge or cookies – will result in a different texture that's soft and has less bite.
 This also makes it difficult to slice the white pudding for frying.